abid-mujtaba/haskell-cas/comments.md

 **C.3** - We use the utility function showList to print the expression with its parts separated by the " + " symbol

 **C.4** - The negation of an expression is simply appending '-' in front of it.
-We use the concatenation operator ':' to preprend '-' in front of the String representation of the expression
+We use the concatenation operator ':' to prepend '-' in front of the String representation of the expression

-**C.5** - Since 's' is a String (from the definition of the 'Symbol' constucor) we don't need to use 'show' here.
+**C.5** - Since 's' is a String (from the definition of the 'Symbol' constructor) we don't need to use 'show' here.
 Had we done so it would have printed the strings surrounded by quotation marks

 **C.6**